A rooster and two hens sunbathing.

 Welcome to Chicken Keeping 101

+This is in-person learning built around real experience and real flocks.
 No judgment, no gatekeeping, and no pretending everything always goes perfectly.
 Just real talk, and real learning.

 Who This Workshop Is For